 - Aleppo Pepper: For those seeking a touch of heat, Aleppo pepper brings a mild spiciness that harmonizes with the other flavors without overpowering.

-- Navy Beans: Petite and mild, these pea beans shine in mashed preparations.
+- Navy Beans: Small and mild, these pea beans are perfect for mashed preparations.

-- Great Northern Beans: Medium-sized and firm, these beans boast a subtle nutty taste and are used in this recipe.
+- Great Northern Beans: These medium-sized beans, with a firm texture and a subtle nutty flavor, are featured in this recipe.

-- Cannellini Beans: Hailing from Italy, these white kidney beans are more significant and heartier, yet their cooked form exudes a delightful creamy texture.
-Find them elevating orecchiette pasta, vegetarian pasta fagioli, and ribollita.
+- Cannellini Beans: Known as white kidney beans, these Italian favorites are more significant and heartier, with a creamy texture when cooked.
+They shine in orecchiette pasta, vegetarian pasta fagioli, and ribollita.

-- Baby Lima Beans: Also known as butterbeans, these small, creamy wonders offer a buttery texture, perfect for a luscious mashed white bean dip.
+- Baby Lima Beans: Also called butterbeans, these small, creamy legumes offer a buttery texture, ideal for mashed dips or soups.

 In a large bowl, sift through the beans, removing any debris.
 Soak the beans; plan, as this step requires at least 8 hours or overnight.
 Cover them with cold water and soak them.